endless-sky/endless-sky-wiki/WritingConversations.md

 A "conversation" is a series of text messages that progress differently depending on which replies the player selects, sort of like a "Choose Your Own Adventure" book.
 The goal of conversations is to add another "role playing" aspect to the game by allowing freedom in how the player interacts with other people.

 Each "node" of the conversation displays some text, and then either jumps immediately to another node or presents the player with a list of responses to choose between.
+(The entire conversation can be scrolled backwards, in case the player wishes to review the text and choices associated with previous nodes.)

 ```html
 conversation [<name>]